ritwiksin/kubernetes-canary-101/README.md

 Let's start by creating a namespace and persistant volume for Jenkins.

-$ kubectl create namespace jenkins
+$ kubectl create namespace jenkins-project

 $ kubectl apply -f jenkins-vol.yaml